The Beth Lists

 Picture

-The covered patio was empty on a cool evening.
-It was actually pretty nice with tables and a couple mounted TVs, showing retro black and white sitcoms.
 I'm pretty sure this area was once where the kiddie playground used to be, beside the pool.
-I read that there were once horse shaped swings, aimed so little cowgirls and cowboys could ride towards the old west!
+I read that they once had horse shaped swings, aimed westward, so little cowgirls and cowboys could ride towards the old west!

 Some Old Stuff